Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 https://www.kaspersky.com/downloads/free-virus-removal-tool

-Basically, you can follow the official instructions.
+Basically, just follow the official instructions.

 https://support.kaspersky.com/help/kvrt/2024/en-us/269465.htm

-First, run it from the GUI.
+First, we'll try running it from the GUI.

 $ cd ~/Downloads $ chmod +x kvrt.run $ ./kvrt.run Running with root privileges Generated directory is</tmp/9d208c686fe9d56312596> Verifying archive integrity...
 100% SHA256 checksums are OK.
 All good.
 Uncompressing Kaspersky Virus Removal Tool 24.0.5.0 for Linux 100% ================================= Running kvrt with args <> ================================= compver: 24.0.5.0 x86-64 (Jul 9 2024 17:36:48) Product folder ----------------------------